pretore/aquarium-butterflyfish/doc/sorted_map.md

 ```

 [sorted_map](sorted_map.md) _is a_ [map](map.md) where the items are in sorted order.
+- ceiling entry for key
+- floor entry for key
+- higher entry for key
+- lower entry for key
 - [sorted_set](sorted_set.md) view of keys
 - [sorted_list](sorted_list.md) view of values